30 July 2009|

 JACKSONVILLE BEACH CANDIDATE INFO AND QUESTIONNAIRES:

-Beaches Watch will be asking all the candidates to respond in writing to questions about Jacksonville Beach issues.
+Beaches Watch has asked all the candidates to respond in writing to questions about Jacksonville Beach issues.
 Click on the office below to see the candidate websites/biographies and candidate responses to the Beaches Watch questionnaire.